favrecr/resources/services_region.md

 {{site.data.keyword.Bluemix}} makes it easy for you to implement, host, and scale services, infrastructure, and apps so you can focus on your application logic and application design.
 However, not all services and infrastructure are available for purchase in every {{site.data.keyword.Bluemix_notm}} location.
 {:shortdesc}

+IBM provides SDKs and APIs for all services that are general availablity.
+Check out the reference docs in the [API & SDK reference library](/docs?tab=api-docs).

 ## Services
 {: #paas-services}